jasmintides/orpheus/README.md

 The config file takes the following values:
 * <b>ID</b>: Filename of output directory where analysis files are written.
 * <b>samples</b>: Absolute path to sample sheet with input fastqs and metadata.
-* <b>organism</b>: "Human" or "Mouse".
+* <b>organism</b>: "Human" or "Mouse" - used for gene annotation of counts data.
-* <b>outpath</b>: Default is set to write output to <code>outs</code> directory
-* at top of Orpheus directory as a relative path, otherwise can be set to
-* absolute path of another location.
+* <b>outpath</b>: Default is set to write output to <code>outs</code> directory at top of Orpheus directory as a relative path, otherwise can be set to absolute path of another location.
 * <b>ref</b>: Reference data to be used in alignment and variant calling.
      - <b>fa</b>: Absolute path to fasta file (.fasta).
      - <b>gtf</b>: Absolute path to gene annotation file (.gtf).